Bedford CF: CF Electric

+The Griffon was notable for being the first electric van sold by GM in the US, a market segment they would not re-enter until VIA Motors started converting Chevrolet Express vans into extended-range electric vehicles around 2014, which were marketed as the VTRUX Van.
+EPRI's work with the Griffon would lead to the G-Van of 1990, a variant of the conventional Chevrolet/GMC full-size vans retrofitted with the Griffon's powertrain, and later the Chrysler TEVan, which featured a longer range using nickel-iron battery chemistry.

+The Griffon also was used to test the viability of a prototype 36 V lithium/iron sulfide molten-salt battery invented by Argonne National Laboratory; in a simulated test, the van was able to travel 200 mi with a 900 lb load before requiring recharging, giving it an energy density three times greater than a conventional lead-acid traction battery of equivalent weight.

 Commercial

 The Bedford CF van was the second most popular van in the UK, second only to the Ford Transit.
 Along with the Transit, the CF was usefully wider than competitor vehicles from Austin-Morris, Rootes and Volkswagen.
 It was also the most common caravanette.
 CFs were popular with customisers throughout the 1970s and 1980s.

 Users

 The Bedford CF was widely used.
 British police forces, in particular, used them for prisoner transport and as riot vans.
 They were also used by the Garda Síochána (Republic of Ireland police).
 Some ambulance services kept them in service for longer than usual after production ended as they were liked by crews.
 The British Military also had a fleet of CFs.
 They were used by builders and builders' merchants, as well as by courier services and the Post Office.
 They were also a popular caravanette due to their space and reasonable fuel consumption.
 They were used as ice cream vans in Britain and Australia.

 A heavily modified CF was used as the Mystery Machine in Scooby-Doo: The Movie 2002.